 Ellison’s company, Oracle, like almost every company these days, is aggressively pursuing opportunities in the AI industry.
 It already has several projects in the works, including one in partnership with Elon Musk’s SpaceX.

 Like his friend and business associate Elon Musk, Ellison has taken up a prominent place within the new Trump administration, with the two-term president describing him as a “sort of CEO of everything,… an amazing man.”
 Unlike most Silicon Valley CEOs including Musk, Ellison was on board with the MAGA project during Trump’s first term.
-He was even at the White House on Trump’s first full day back in office last month where he unveiled the $500 billion “Stargate” AI infrastructure project alongside OpenAI’s Sam Altman and SoftBank’s Masayoshi Son.
+On Trump’s first full day back in office last month, Ellison was there to unveil “Stargate”, the administration’s $500 billion bet on AI infrastructure alongside OpenAI’s Sam Altman and SoftBank’s Masayoshi Son.

-“AI holds incredible promise for all of us,” Ellison said.
+“AI holds incredible promise for all of us, for every American,” Ellison said.
 “We’ve been working with OpenAI for awhile.
 The data centers are actually under construction, the first of them are under construction in Texas… Each building is half a million square feet.
 There are 10 buildings currently being built, but that will expand to 20 and other locations.”

 Which is pretty astounding, given the fact that Oracle takes its name from a 1977 CIA project codename.
 And that the CIA was Oracle’s first customer.